Justyn-M/Justyn-M/README.md

 ### Hi👋,
-<p> I'm Justyn, a 2nd year information technology student at Curtin University. </p>
+I'm Justyn, a 2nd year information technology student at Curtin University.

 Here are some ideas to get you started: